Operations Benchmarking Memo

 Payroll — $1,686,968 vs Axel budget $978,675

 Rose's Willoughby payroll (excluding leasing) is $708,293 heavier than the Axel budget — on a smaller asset, with overlapping union classifications that should align line-by-line.
+All leasing staffing (Leasing Rep, RXO, Centralized Desk) and fixed costs such as payroll processing have been stripped out of this analysis so the comparison is apples-to-apples on the residential ops team only.

 141W payroll (ex leasing)